Full-time Student Application Process

 Length of the Admissions Process

 The length of the admissions process varies depending on individual circumstances.
 Some students may progress through the process in fewer than four weeks.
-The process may take longer for a variety of reasons, including: 1) If the student is not enrolled in courses when they apply; 2) If the student is struggling to meet admissions goals; 3) If the admissions team is waiting for a transcript from a student’s previous school(s); 4) If the student has not yet scheduled or attended an information session or Admission Plan Meeting.
+The process may take longer for a variety of reasons, including: 1) If the student is not enrolled in courses when they apply; 2) If a high school student is struggling to submit consistently in required courses ; 3) If the admissions team is waiting for a transcript from a student’s previous school(s); 4) If the student has not yet scheduled or attended an information session or submitted the Understanding of Full-Time Enrollment Agreement.

 *For answers to more admissions-related questions, please see: Admissions FAQs.